Four friends need to cross a bridge.

 Experiment with different speeds and work out when to use Strategy 1 and when to use Strategy 2.

-Is there a way of determining in advance which strategy will be best?
+Is there a way of determining which strategy will be best?

 Can you find sets of speeds for which both strategies give the same crossing time?